At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 I completed in a Moth GrandSLAM in Boston in February and finished in second place.

-I have several victories – both virtual and in real life – in the bank, but The Moth has ceased all virtual shows for the time being.
+I have several victories – both virtual and in real life – in the bank, but it’s uncertain if The Moth will even be producing any more GrandSLAMs in 2020.

 23. Produce at least 40 episodes of our podcast Speak Up Storytelling.